-- agreeing financial statement disclosures to underlying supporting documentation: - enquiring of management as to actual and potential litigation and claims; and - -reviewing correspondence with companies house and other relevant regulators.
+- agreeing financial statement disclosures to underlying supporting documentation: - enquiring of management as to actual and potential litigation and claims; and - reviewing correspondence with Companies House and other relevant regulators.

 There are inherent limitations in our audit procedures described above.
 The more removed that laws and regulations are from financial transactions, the less likely it is that we would become aware of non-compliance.
-Auditing standards also limit the audit procedures required to identify non-compliance with laws and regulations to enquiry of the directors and other management and the inspection of regulatory and legal correspondence, if any.
+Auditing standards also limit the audit procedures required to identify non-compliance with laws and regulations to; enquiry of the directors and other management, and the inspection of regulatory and legal correspondence, if any.

-Material misstatements that arise due to fraud can be harder to detect than those that arise from error as they may involve deliberate concealment or collusion.
+Material misstatements that arise due to fraud can be harder to detect than those that arise from deliberate concealment or collusion,